-PGP comes in two public key versions - Rivest-Shamir-Adleman (RSA) and Diffie-Hellman.
+PGP comes in two public key versions -- Rivest-Shamir-Adleman (RSA) and Diffie-Hellman.
 The RSA version, for which PGP must pay a license fee to RSA, uses the IDEA algorithm to generate a short key for the entire message and RSA to encrypt the short key.
 The Diffie-Hellman version uses the CAST algorithm for the short key to encrypt the message and the Diffie-Hellman algorithm to encrypt the short key.

-For sending digital signatures, PGP uses an efficient algorithm that generates a hash (or mathematical summary) from the user's name and other signature information.
+When sending digital signatures, PGP uses an efficient algorithm that generates a hash (a mathematical summary) from the user's name and other signature information.
 This hash code is then encrypted with the sender's private key.
 The receiver uses the sender's public key to decrypt the hash code.
-If it matches the hash code sent as the digital signature for the message, then the receiver is sure that the message has arrived securely from the stated sender.
+If it matches the hash code sent as the digital signature for the message, the receiver is sure that the message has arrived securely from the stated sender.
 PGP's RSA version uses the MD5 algorithm to generate the hash code.
 PGP's Diffie-Hellman version uses the SHA-1 algorithm to generate the hash code.

-Originally, the U.S. government restricted the exportation of PGP technology.
-Today, however, PGP encrypted e-mail can be exchanged with users outside the U.S if you have the correct versions of PGP at both ends.
+Today, PGP encrypted email can be exchanged with users outside the U.S if you have the correct versions of PGP at both ends.

 There are several versions of PGP in use.
 Add-ons can be purchased that allow backwards compatibility for newer RSA versions with older versions.
 However, the Diffie-Hellman and RSA versions of PGP do not work with each other since they use different algorithms.
 There are also a number of technology companies that have released tools or services supporting PGP.
 Google this year introduced an OpenPGP email encryption plug-in for Chrome, while Yahoo also began offering PGP encryption for its email service.

 'Pretty Good Privacy (PGP)' is part of the: